azavea/backbone.hashmodels/README.md

 ### custom setup

-You can pass two functions to the ``Backbone.HashModels.init()`` method to plug in your own state management.
+You can pass two functions to the ``Backbone.HashModels.init()`` method to plug in your own state management or disable automatic hash updated when models change.

     <script type="text/javascript" src="underscore.js"></script>
     <script type="text/javascript" src="backbone.js"></script>
     <script type="text/javascript" src="backbone.hashmodels.js"></script>
     <script type="text/javascript">
-        Backbone.HashModels.init(
+        Backbone.HashModels.init({
-            function (hash) {
+            hashUpdateCallback: function (hash) {
-                // TODO: This will be called whenever a model changes and a new hash is generated.
-Save the hash somewhere.
+                // TODO: This will be called whenever a model
+                // changes and a new hash is generated.
+Save the hash
+                // somewhere.
             },
-            function (callbackFunction) {
+            setupHashMonitorCallback: function (callbackFunction) {
-                // TODO: When the hash value changes, call callbackFunction with the updated value
+                // TODO: When the hash value changes, call
-            }
-        );
+                // callbackFunction with the updated value
+            },
+            // The default value is true.
+If you set this to false then
+            // you must manually call Backbone.HashModels.update() to
+            // update the hash.
+            updateOnChange: false
+        });
     </script>

 ### track your models